 - Conservancy districts.
 Under the bill, conservancy districts that currently do not levy an assessment would not be able to levy an assessment on churches in the future.
 This would result in foregone revenue that may have otherwise been received.
 An accurate estimate of such a loss is unknown.
 The Muskingum Watershed Conservancy District estimates this provision may result in \$250,000 to \$300,000 in foregone revenue for its district.
 Further, conservancy districts may also experience added administrative costs due to database changes and other administrative filings/tasks related to the exemption of churches from assessments. - Court costs.
-Local courts may experience an increase in administrative costs to hold hearings regarding property owners objecting the incorporation of their land into the district.
-Court filing fees will likely offset the majority of these costs.
-Overall, any additional expenditures and any additional court revenues are not likely to exceed minimal.
+Conservancy courts may experience an increase in administrative costs to hold hearings regarding property owners objecting the incorporation of their land into the district.
+Any court filing fees may help to offset a portion of these costs.
+However, the total number of cases brought forth and time involved with each case will determine the overall administrative burden to the court.
+Any appeals will be heard in the district court of appeals or the Supreme Court which may also experience added costs.